Hi, my name is

 April 2018 – November 2018

-• Devops stack : Terraform, Ansible, Jenkins Pipline, Docker (docker-compose) , NGINX, Gravitee.io (API Gateway), Keycloak (OpenID Connect explicit flow), Kubernetes, ELK.
+• Tech stack : Terraform, Ansible, Jenkins Pipline, Docker (docker-compose) , NGINX, Gravitee.io (API Gateway), Keycloak, Kubernetes, ELK.

-Employee at Bosstek, a french consulting SMB, specialized into infrastructure management, that was my first experience in a « Pure Infra » company, and the first time i took that kind of angle into the devops market.
+Employee at Bosstek, a french consulting SMB, specialized into infrastructure management, that was my first experience in a « Pure Infra » company.

 I took part into 3 projects with Bosstek, for 3 different French Customers.
 This experience was very interesting, for I worked there with people who never ever worked in software development.
 I would say they were from the « old style » infrastructure world, and that is why i had a lot to learn with them.

-• I worked in the core team of projects for huge companies : SOPRA Steria, ENEDIS, and Carrrefour One Cloud, as Devops SME / Cloud Architect.
+• I worked in the core team of projects for huge companies : SOPRA Steria, ENEDIS, and Carrrefour One Cloud, as Cloud Engineer.

-• I have been Dev Engineers Team Leader At SOPRA STYERAI, where i worked under the authority of David Maurange.
+• I have been Dev Engineers Team Leader At SOPRA STERIA, where I worked under the authority of David Maurange.

 • I also conducted two internal studies about in that company, where i was the only Kubernetes SME :